OpenConext/Stepup-Gateway/docs/SsoOn2Fa.md

 # SSO on Second Factor Authentications

 In Stepup-Gateway 4.2.0 the possibility to have single-sign-on (SSO) on the second factor was introduced.
-SSO works by storing a cookie in the user's browser after they have successfully with a second factor.
+SSO works by storing a cookie in the user's browser after they have successfully authenticated with a second factor.
 Then, on a successive authentication that requires 2FA, when a valid SSO cookie is presented and several other policy checks are passed, the user is not asked for the second factor and is authenticated immediately.
-You can see the SSO cookie as a temporary second factor bearer token
+You can see the SSO cookie as a temporary second factor bearer token.

 The SSO feature of the gateway does not affect authentication with the first factor, the first factor authentication is always forwarded to the [Remote IdP](SAMLProxy.md#remote-idp), if a first factor authentication is required.